 In addition to direct costs of the program, students will be responsible for purchasing their own supplies, such as pens, paper, and other materials.
 Students should supply their own headphones as well, which may bring out-of-pocket expenses to between \$50-150.
-All reading materials needed for the Program are provided by the School and are included within the tuition costs.
+All course materials needed for the Program are provided by the School and are included within the tuition costs.
+The learning management system contains all syllabi, handouts, and reference materials needed for the course including access to LIRN (Library and Information Resource Network).